Mountain Top Historical Society 2021 Hikes / Walks / Events

 - We’ll discuss the option of becoming a docent at the station.

-If you are interested in the stations at what the railroad companies like to call Haines Corners, if your interested in the rail lines in general we hope you will join us.
+If you are interested in the stations at what the railroad companies like to call Haines Corners, if you're interested in the rail lines in general we hope you will join us.

 August 21 (Sat.)
 6pm Sojourner Truth's "Ain't I a Woman" Speech Performed by Rev. Deb Zuill with introduction by Dr. Kimberly Johnson.
 This event will be held outdoors under a tent at the historic U&D Railroad Station.
 Refreshments will be served. $5 suggested donation.
 This program is supported by a grant from The Bank of Greene County.